AdityaP1502/EM---calculator/README.md

 ```
 git clone https://github.com/AdityaP1502/EM---calculator
 ```
+__No extra packages are needed__
 # Run
 to run the program, go to EM--calculator dir and run
 ```
 python start.py
 ```
 __Notes__ : Tested on python 3.10.2.
 It seemed there are error on type alias when using python 3.8.10.
+So probably won't work for any older version too.
 # Further Works
 1. Complete the documentation
 2. Support for incidince angle greater than critical angle (mode 3)